greyblake/nutype/README.md

 ## Support Ukrainian military forces 🇺🇦

-Today I live in Berlin, I have a luxury to live a physically safe life.
+Today I live in Berlin, I have the luxury to live a physically safe life.
 But I am Ukrainian.
 The first 25 years of my life I spent in [Kharkiv](https://en.wikipedia.org/wiki/Kharkiv), the second-largest city in Ukraine, 60km away from the border with russia.
 Today about [a third of my home city is destroyed](https://www.youtube.com/watch?v=ihoufBFSZds) by russians.
 My parents, my relatives and my friends had to survive the artillery and air attack, living for over a month in basements.

 Some of them have managed to evacuate to EU.
 Some others are trying to live "normal lifes" in Kharkiv, doing there daily duties.
-And there are some who are at the front line right now, risking their lives every second to protect the rest.
+And some are at the front line right now, risking their lives every second to protect the rest.

 I encourage you to donate to [Charity foundation of Serhiy Prytula](https://prytulafoundation.org/en).
 Just pick the project you like and donate.
-This is one of the best known foundations, you can watch a [little documentary](https://www.youtube.com/watch?v=VlmWqoeub1Q) about it.
+This is one of the best-known foundations, you can watch a [little documentary](https://www.youtube.com/watch?v=VlmWqoeub1Q) about it.
 Your contribution to the Ukrainian military force is a contribution to my calmness, so I can spend more time developing the project.

 Thank you.